-This adding and subtracting movement game will get children adding, subtracting, creating and solving expressions.
-It also helps get their wiggles out.
+This adding and subtracting game will get children adding, subtracting, creating, and solving expressions, and burning off extra energy!

 We first talked about expressions.
 I explained they were a lot like equations, but they don’t have an answer.
 I asked them to draw two number cards and one operation sign card.
 I then had them create their expression.

 As we all know, making an adding expression is easy.
 In subtraction though, you have to have the larger number first.
 Well, you have to do that if you want to have a positive number and my kindergarten student is not quite ready for negative numbers.

 I expected to have to discuss this as they made the equations, and I was right.
 It came about a little different than I thought.

 With my four-year-old, I just corrected it and said, “Remember the larger number needs to come first.”
 He would point out the largest number and we would fix it.

 My 5-year-old would actually say it correctly every single time, but his expression would not match what he was saying.
 I never had to explain to him why the larger number goes first, he instinctively did it.

 What we did have to go over is, that we read expressions the same way we read a book, from left to right.
 I always love the surprises that come when teaching.